CPA Exam and Licensure

 First, here are some basic pieces of information you should understand:

 - CPA requirements vary from state to state.
 For information on requirements in all states, visit that state’s Board of Accountancy.
+In all jurisdictions, a minimum of 150 credits is required for CPA licensure, but specific subjects to be covered, and the number of accounting or other types of courses, can vary.

 - In general, you will find there are two sets of requirements: one for sitting for the CPA exam; and one for becoming licensed as a CPA.
 Make sure you understand the difference, as you typically need more classes to be licensed than you do to sit for the exam.
 This is so that you can start taking the exam prior to completing all your classes.